Cyclopentyl methyl ether

-Cyclopentyl methyl ether (CPME), also known as methoxycyclopentane, is hydrophobic ether solvent.
+Cyclopentyl methyl ether (CPME), also known as methoxycyclopentane, is a hydrophobic ether solvent.
 A high boiling point of 106 C and preferable characteristics such as low formation of peroxides, relative stability under acidic and basic conditions, formation of azeotropes with water coupled with a narrow explosion range render CPME an attractive alternative to other ethereal solvents such as tetrahydrofuran (THF), 2-methyltetrahydrofuran (2-MeTHF), dioxane, and 1,2-dimethoxyethane (DME).

 Synthesis

-The synthesis of this compound can be done in two different ways:

-(1) by methylation of the cyclopentanol.

-(2) by the addition of methanol to the cyclopentene.
-This second method is better from the point of view of sustainable chemistry since it does not produce by-products.
+Cyclopentyl methyl ether is prepared by the addition of methanol to the cyclopentene catalyzed by various solid acids.

+In principle it could be prepared by methylation of the cyclopentanol, but such a method is impractical.

 Applications

-Cyclopentyl methyl ether is used in organic synthesis, mainly as a solvent.
-However it is also useful in extraction, polymerization, crystallization and surface coating.
+Cyclopentyl methyl ether could as a solvent for extraction, polymerization, crystallization and surface coating.

 Some examples of reactions where it acts as a solvent are: